sxontheway/milliEye/README.md

 # milliEye
-Repo for IoTDI 2021 paper: "milliEye: A Lightweight mmWave Radarand Camera Fusion System forRobust Object Detection".
+Repo for IoTDI 2021 paper: "milliEye: A Lightweight mmWave Radar and Camera Fusion System for Robust Object Detection".